lafave/quiz/README.md

 * Counter caches are used to limit database queries.
 * Rest well at night knowing that there will only ever be more than one correct answer per question (there's even a spec to prove it!).
 * 404 rescuing will save you from those 500 blues when you can't find the right document.
+* Auto scroll up to the top of the page after submitting each answer to save you time finding the next product.

+#### If only there were more time...
+* Cache scores on attempts, these queries are currently super N+1-ey.
+* When taking quiz on mobile make the product title sticky so that it's always visible.
+* Style login page.